prawnydagrate/TicTacToe/README.md

 # ToeTacTic

-A Tic Tac Toe game using `toetactic_lib` and Bevy.
+A Tic Tac Toe game using `toetactic_lib` and Ratatui.